bjornnorgaard/ng-loader/README.md

-# ng-loader
+# Angular Loaders
-Global loader for Angular 7
+A couple of ways to make loaders for better UX in an Angular app.